n0r1sk/bosnd/examples/apache-httpd/README.md

 docker build . -t bosnd-httpd:1.0
 ```

-After the build, we remove the ```bosnd``` binary which we copied in the step before the build to not mess up our build folder.
+After the build, we remove the ```Bosnd``` binary which we copied in the step before the build to not mess up our build folder.

 ```
 rm bosnd